 A leader must be intentional in the culture they wish to create, because if they aren’t, then there is no telling what kind of culture may grow in its place.
 For all of the time and effort put into creating a positive culture, it only takes a few poorly timed miscues to throw away everything.
-To help avoid these culture development pitfalls, I want to highlight 5 killers of positive culture.
+To help avoid these culture development pitfalls, let’s explore 5 killers of positive culture.

 - This is the way we’ve always done it.

-One of the greatest benefits that stems from having a positive culture is initiative to innovate.
+One of the greatest benefits that stems from having a positive culture is the feeling of security that allows officers to take initiative and innovate.
 When an officer feels safe enough to share a new concept or idea for improvement with their leader, that is a sign that there is a good, positive culture established.
-The innovators within the culture are trying to find ways to contribute to the culture’s success.
+They are focusing on solutions instead of complaints.
+When this environment is effective, the innovators of the team will naturally try to find ways to contribute to the culture’s success.
 Unfortunately, if all or most new ideas get shot down solely because it is not the way it has been done in the past, then the leader doing the shooting down is teaching their officers not to waste their time innovating.
-A group that feels as if they do not have the power to assist in improving their current situation is a defeated group that will specialize in mediocrity.
+A group that feels as if they do not have the power to assist in improving their current situation is a defeated group that will specialize in mediocrity and complaining.

 - You’re just doing your job.

-Any supervisor that feels the need to tell their officers that they are “just doing their job” will never wear the title of leader and will eventually kill any positive culture that may have been present.
-Leadership 101 states that you should educate your followers on the value they bring to others through their work.
+Any supervisor that feels the need to tell their officers that they are “just doing their job” will never wear the title of leader and eventually kill any positive culture that may have been present.
+Leadership 101 states that you should educate your followers on the value they bring to others through their work; assist them in recognizing their purpose.
 The more value someone feels their work has, the less it feels like something they have to do and more like something they get to do.
-When someone feels like they are contributing to a cause greater than themselves, then they will be more motivated, productive, and happy while doing their work.
+When someone feels like they are contributing to a cause greater than themself, then they will be more motivated, productive, and fulfilled while doing their work.

 - It’s all about me.